-Marine meteorological and surface oceanographic measurements made by voluntary observers are coordinated by the JCOMM VOS scheme (Kent et al., 2009 CWP), and implemented by the national meteorological and hydrographic services that participate in VOS.
-These observations are assimilated into numerical weather prediction (NWP) models, and they form a research archive used for atmospheric reanalysis (Trenberth et al., 2009 CWP), climate research, and monitoring and assessment of air - sea interaction (Fairall et al., 2009 CWP).
-VOS data are freely available to the public, including via the International Comprehensive Ocean Atmosphere Data Set (ICOADS, Worley et al., 2005, Woodruff et al., 2009 CWP).
-ICOADS includes marine observations taken as early as 1662, and for the past 50 years ships have reported all the variables (air temperature, humidity, wind speed and direction, SST, SLP, and cloud information) required to estimate the surface turbulent and radiative fluxes, and with sufficient coverage to allow globally gridded fields to be calculated (e.g. da Silva et al., 1994; Berry and Kent, 2009).
+Marine meteorological and surface oceanographic measurements made by voluntary observers are coordinated by the JCOMM VOS scheme [38], and implemented by the national meteorological and hydrographic services that participate in VOS.
+These observations are assimilated into numerical weather prediction (NWP) models, and they form a research archive used for atmospheric reanalysis [41], climate research, and monitoring and assessment of air - sea interaction [4].
+VOS data are freely available to the public, including via the International Comprehensive Ocean Atmosphere Data Set (ICOADS, [42] and [43]).
+ICOADS includes marine observations taken as early as 1662, and for the past 50 years ships have reported all the variables (air temperature, humidity, wind speed and direction, SST (Sea Surface Temperature), SLP (Sea Level Pressure), and cloud information) required to estimate the surface turbulent and radiative fluxes, and with sufficient coverage to allow globally gridded fields to be calculated (e.g. [44] and [45]).

-Unfortunately, the VOS fleet and its global coverage has declined over the past decade despite being the main provider of many of the GCOS atmospheric essential climate variables (ECVs), including air temperature, humidity and surface pressure over the oceans.
+Unfortunately, the VOS fleet and its global coverage has declined over the past decade despite being the main provider of many of the Global Climate Observing System (GCOS, [46]) atmospheric essential climate variables (ECVs), including air temperature, humidity and surface pressure over the oceans.
 Contributing factors include less use of surface data in NWP relative to satellite data, reductions in the network of Port Meteorological Officers (PMOs) essential to recruit ships and maintain standards, and the previously mentioned volatility in shipping routes making it difficult to maintain sampling.
-These pressures, together with improving the data flow and meeting metadata requirements, are currently being tackled within JCOMM (Kent et al., 2009 CWP, Woodruff et al., 2009 CWP).
+These pressures, together with improving the data flow and meeting metadata requirements, are currently being tackled within JCOMM [38] and [43].

+8.2.1 System integration

-8.2.1 System integration: Despite the decline in global coverage and current pressures on the VOS fleet, the VOS data are still an essential component of the global ocean observing system to provide to long term observations of SST, air temperature and humidity, SLP, wind speed and direction.
-Estimates of wave, weather, and cloud parameters are also needed to extend longterm datasets (Gulev and Grigorieva 2006, da Silva et al., 1994, Hahn and Warren 1999).
+Despite the decline in global coverage and current pressures on the VOS fleet, the VOS data are still an essential component of the global ocean observing system to provide to long term observations of SST, air temperature and humidity, SLP, wind speed and direction.
+Estimates of wave, weather, and cloud parameters are also needed to extend long-term datasets [47], [44] and [48].
 To ensure adequate data coverage of the different parameters requires observations from many ships, some with traditional observational methods to give broad coverage at 6-hourly intervals, and a subset with high quality instrumentation making more frequent observations.
 The strengthening of emerging links between VOS and the Shipboard Automated Meteorological and Oceanographic Systems (SAMOS) initiative would enable research vessels to contribute more effectively to the VOS program, and allow the VOS to take advantage of the sophisticated measurement and quality assurance systems developed by SAMOS.
 Many VOS are already equipped with automatic systems and VOS and SAMOS share common goals including the wide provision of high quality, consistent data to the research community.
 SAMOS-equipped research vessels also contribute data in many regions that are not visited by commercial shipping.